Final Project Assignment

 Wild Card

-Assignment: With instructor permission, you may also decide to write a research paper or pursue another creative project (a zine, a play, a board game, a short story, a video essay, a mini-album, a podcast episode, an exhibit, a website or an application, a reenactment, an alternative history, etc.).
-You must discuss your wild card idea with me by Tuesday, December 3.
+Assignment: With instructor permission, you may also decide to write a research paper or pursue another creative project (a zine, a play, a game, a short story, a video essay, a mini-album, a podcast episode, an exhibit, a website or an application, a reenactment, an alternative history, etc.).
+You must discuss your wild card idea with me by Friday, May 2.